rishabgar/create-express-starter-basic/README.md

 -> Which language do you want to use?
 (JavaScript / TypeScript)

+-> Do you want commonjs or module?
+(CommonJs / Module)

 #### Once answered, it generates a professional project structure with layered architecture.

 ## Features